 1. Introduction to Hash table

 Hash table is a type of data structure.
-It allows a very large set of data to be mapped with a related but more compact form.
+It allows data of any size to be mapped with a related but fixed size form.
+For example a certain hashing function might map its input data into a fixed 32 bit number.
 This allows searching and comparing to be faster and more efficient.

 For example, imagine a group of data items, where each item is a copy of the text of the novel 'War and Peace', but with a single random word in the text changed.